pkkalive/ContactList/README.md

-This is react web app fro contact list
+This is react web app for contact list